zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### client token burn

 Command used by the client to approve an outgoing omni-chain token transfer.
-It consumes the UTxO containing both the user message token and the empty-name omni-chain tokens, burns both, and mints the regular outgoing client proof token.
+It consumes the UTxO containing both the user message token and the empty-name omni-chain tokens, burns both, and mints the unified client proof token with an outgoing redeemer.

 ```shell
 cabal run zkfold-cli:asterizm -- client token burn --help